avaframe/AvaFrame/docs/DFAnumerics.rst

 , find the direct adjacent cells in all directions (light blue cells) and simply read all particles within those cells.
-This is very easily achieved on rectilinear meshes because locating a particle in a cell is straightforward and finding the adjacent cells is also immediate.
+This is very easily achieved on rectilinear meshes because locating a particle in a cell is straightforward and finding the adjacent cells is also easily done.

 .. _neighborSearch: